jozefg/drafts/modules.md

     end
 ```

+*A quick note to Haskellers, in ML types are lower case and type
+ variables are written with 's.
+Type constructors are applied
+ "backwards" so `List a` is `'a list`.*

 So they're just a bunch of a declarations stuffed in between a
 `struct` and `end`.
 This is a bit useless if we can't bind it to a
 name.
 For that there's